glowfi/sYT/README.md

 #### DOWNLOAD BY PASSING LINKS AS ARGUMENTS
 Note : For downloading videos directly by passing link as arguments.

--dl   | --dlink         Download any youtube video with a single link dmenu as provider.
+-dl   | --dlink         Download any youtube video with a single link dmenu or bemenu as provider.
 -fl   | --flink         Download any youtube video with a single link fzf as provider.
 -flm  | --flinkmulti    Download any youtube video with multiple link fzf as provider.
 -mav  | --mergeaudvid   Merge audio and video with fzf as provider.